Varshi292/RoastWear/submission/sprint4.md

 - As a user, I want a fun and visually engaging experience, such as an interactive logo and neon theme, so that the website feels modern and playful.
 - As a user, I want to securely log in or register so that my data and activity can be saved.
 - As a user, I want to be notified if my username or email is already registered, so I can avoid duplicate accounts and use valid credentials.
+- As a user, I want to be able to access my cart from anywhere.

 ## Issues Planned to Address